gitter-badger/maas-analytics-android-sdk/README.md

     params = new HashMap<String, String>();
     params.put("difficulty", "easy");
     params.put("attempts", "5");
-    // Keep in mind that when calling endTimedEvent:withParameters it will replace any parameters that you specified in startTimedEvent:withParameters.
+    // Keep in mind that when calling endTimedEvent:withParameters, it will replace any parameters that you specified in startTimedEvent:withParameters.
     PwAnalyticsModule.endTimedEventWithParameters(this, "My Awesome Game - Level 1", params);
 }
 ```

-That's all there is to it!